Introduction

 Business owners extracting profits via dividends should revisit their remuneration strategies to avoid unexpected liabilities.

-The key to effective small business tax advice in 2025 lies in proactive, year-round tax planning.
+The key to effective small business tax advice in 2026 lies in proactive, year-round tax planning.
 Leaving it all to year-end accountants can cost your business significantly more than it saves.
-Here’s how small businesses can take control of their tax position in 2025:
+Here’s how small businesses can take control of their tax position:

 1. Use the Right Business Structure